Ante Establishment

 “That explains the outfit then.”

-“Toilet paper’s back there,” I gestured behind us.
+“Toilet paper’s back there,” I gestured behind her.

-“We’ve got over a hundred rolls in the garage, so don’t worry.”
+“We’ve got over a hundred rolls in the garage, don’t worry.”

 “You’ve got a heart as big as your feet.
 Did you know that?”

 “Call me in six months when you’re wiping your ass with a Shih Tzu,” she opened a pack of Oreos and placed it in her trolley.
 “And don’t look at me like that.
-Do you think the PM is cutting the Daily Telegraph into little squares in case he runs out?
-Is he, heck.”
+Do you think Downing Street is cutting the Daily Telegraph into little squares and hanging them on a nail?
+Is it, heck.”

 “The point is, we’re not in this together.
 I mean, we are but they’re not.
 It’s all a façade,” she bit into an Oreo, frowning.
 “Anyway I’m seriously thinking of moving to North Korea when this whole thing blows over.
 At least there you know where you stand.”